Dragon Age: Origins downloadable content: Reception

 According to the review aggregator Metacritic, the Microsoft Windows version of The Golems of Amgarrak received "mixed or average reviews" from video game publications.

 Dan Whitehead from Eurogamer said some players may be interested in the "ferocity" of the pack's challenging combat sequences, but otherwise labelled it as "another quest-by-numbers effort" with a narratively inert campaign.
-For Whitehead, the actual gameplay challenge is from the repetitive use of "cheap enemies" boosted with artificial resilience, which exposes one of the base game's weaknesses in its inheritently unbalanced difficulty modes.
+For Whitehead, the actual gameplay challenge is from the repetitive use of "cheap enemies" boosted with artificial resilience, which exposes one of the base game's weaknesses in its inherently unbalanced difficulty modes.
 Whitehead also criticized the new characters as bland and forgettable, and the story lacked depth.
 Conversely, the Italian edition of Eurogamer gave The Golems of Amgarrak a positive review, assessing it as a short but intense gaming experience.

 Chris Thursten from PC Gamer suggested that The Golems of Amgarrak is a notable example of DLC which is not entirely made of filler material, but is certainly missable.
 He described the gameplay experience as "new healthbars to whittle and new gear to find with companions whose voices are notably absent", with a plotline that adds little of substance or consequence.